KarolJaksik/Kyma-Mila/README.md

 # Kyma-Miła
 Welcome to Kyma-Mila tool
-This tool can helps you with deploying kyma on gcp cluster, getting certs, ip or console password.
+This tool can help you with deploying kyma on gcp cluster, getting certs, ip or console password.

-## Installation Guid
+## Installation Guide

 1. Clone repository
 ```